-Concord Center for Visual Art
+Concord Center for the Visual Arts

 Concord Center for the Visual Arts, also known as Concord Art, is located in downtown Concord.
 It was founded nearly a century ago.

 Today it has four galleries, offers classes, workshops, and many incredible exhibits.

 Had a wonderful ceramic sculpture show which just ended early December 2020, Clay Has Its Say.
 The pieces were very effectively chosen to play off and amplify one other, all tickling the brain with a strong human narrative potential that is not often associated with ceramic.

 (Pre-COVID-19 experience) I headed off towards Concord a little later than planned.
 Fortunately traffic was smooth that evening and I managed to make it...

 I recently enjoyed a juried art show (Jan 16 - Feb 9, 2020) at Concord Art.
 It was a bright, sunny weekday, flooding the exhibit with illumination and quiet.
 One painting which especially delighted me was "Rocky Shore, Monhegan" by Roy Perkinson.
 I highly recommend stopping in here if you are passing through Concord, MA.
 The building, circa 1752, was the John Ball House.
 There is no charge for admission.